 Following your Cathedral visit head into town for a bit more Christmas shopping before going on to your evening meal at the Wykeham arms or The Stables.

 Depending on when you leave you have a number of options for day 3 including another visit to the Christmas Market, walking up to the top of the City Centre and the Crown Courts to see the Roundtable and Museum, or taking the little ones to the Pantomime at the Theatre Royal on Jewry Street (this year it is Peter Pan).
 If you have enough time, then maybe all three and potentially enjoying lunch at The Porterhouse next to the theatre.

-This guide to the Winchester Christmas Markets includes affiliate links.
-If you purchase anything through an affiliate link it does not cost you anything more but we get a very small percentage of the sale.
+This guide to the Winchester Christmas Markets includes affiliate links to Amazon and Booking.Com.
+If you purchase anything through an affiliate link it does not cost you anything but we get a small commission.